Chapter 03 - Metamorphosis

 "Shut your mouth."

-"Tell me about those months without your brother.
-About all the things you and this demon bitch do in the dark.
+"Tell more about those months without your brother.
+About all the things you and the demon bitch do in the dark.
 Huh?
 Tell me, hero."

 Sam smiles and looks at Ruby.
 "How'd it feel," Ruby asks.